NoLieNoSean/NoNotes/content/Notes/Analysis1_L15.md

 ### Closed sets in $\mathbb{R}$ contain their suprema

-A stray theorem form Rudin, which is fairly easy to see:
+A stray theorem form Rudin.

 Rudin, 2.28